Select variant

 Bundesheer camouflage pattern

-The Bundesheer camouflage pattern, often referred to as Austro-Tarn, is the official camouflage system of the Austrian Armed Forces.
-It was developed to effectively conceal soldiers across Austria's diverse landscapes – ranging from high alpine regions to dense forests and lowlands.
+The Bundesheer camouflage pattern, often referred to as Austro camouflage, is the official camouflage system of the Austrian armed forces.
+It was developed to protect soldiers effectively in Austria’s diverse landscapes – which range from high alpine regions to dense forests and into the lowlands

-Austro-Tarn is now an integral part of the uniforms of all Bundesheer units and is considered a versatile and functional camouflage system.
-Austro-Tarn is used both in training and real operations and forms part of soldiers' everyday equipment.
+Austro-Tarn is now a fixed component of the uniforms of all Bundesheer units and is considered a versatile and functional camouflage system.
+Austro-Tarn is used both in training and in real operations and is part of soldiers’ everyday equipment.

-Austro-Tarn was introduced only in the 21st century as a modern camouflage pattern for the Austrian Bundesheer, replacing older, less flexible uniforms.
-The official presentation of the “New Camouflage Suit” took place in September 2017 during a press conference, with gradual issuance to troops from 2019/2020.
+Austro-Tarn was only introduced in the 21st century as the modern camouflage pattern of the Austrian Bundesheer, replacing older, less flexible uniforms.
+The official presentation of the “Tarnanzug Neu” took place in September 2017 at a press conference, while gradual issue to the troops began from 2019/2020 onward.

-Previously, the Austrian military used various camouflage patterns primarily designed for forested or mountainous regions, such as the so-called “pea camouflage” variants from the 1950s to the 1970s.
-These older patterns were later replaced by solid-colored uniforms before modern Austro-Tarn was developed.
+Previously, the Austrian military used various camouflage patterns that were mainly designed for woodland or mountain regions, such as the so-called “Erbsentarn” variants in the 1950s to 1970s.
+These older patterns were later replaced by single-color uniforms before modern Austro-Tarn was developed.

-Austro-Tarn combines organic color areas with clear contours to obscure the wearer's silhouette at medium and long distances.
+Austro-Tarn combines organic color patches with clear contours to break up the wearer’s silhouette at medium and longer distances.

 Typical features include:

-• Natural green tones, brown, and sand accents
+• Natural green tones with brown and sand accents

-• Optimized for alpine, forested, and flat landscapes
+• Optimized for alpine, forested and flat terrain

-• High recognizability within units, but good camouflage in terrain
+• High recognizability within units, yet good camouflage in the field

-The pattern is robust, fade-resistant, and can be used on all types of Bundesheer uniforms, from combat suits to specialized outdoor and field jackets.
+The pattern is robust, resistant to fading and can be used in all uniform types of the Bundesheer, from combat uniforms to specialized outdoor and field jackets.

-According to the Austrian Ministry of Defense, the Austro-Tarn pattern consists of six colors arranged in small and large patches.
-This design was specifically developed to obscure soldiers' silhouettes in various terrains.
-Additionally, the colors are calibrated so that their infrared reflectance values reduce visibility against optoelectronic devices such as night vision equipment.
+According to the Austrian Ministry of Defence, the Austrian camouflage pattern consists of six colors arranged in small and large patches.
+This design was specifically developed to obscure soldiers’ silhouettes in different types of terrain.
+In addition, the colors are tuned so that their infrared remission values reduce the visibility of the wearer to optronic devices such as night-vision equipment.

-The large-area camouflage print is suitable for a wide range of operational environments – from forested terrain to urban settings – and also serves as a recognizable national camouflage pattern of the Bundesheer.
+The area camouflage print is suitable for a wide range of applications – from wooded terrain to urban environments – and at the same time serves as the distinctive national camouflage pattern of the Bundesheer.

-Austro-Tarn is considered one of the most efficient European camouflage patterns, as it meets the requirements of diverse terrain types – from alpine regions and dense forests to open areas.
+Austro-Tarn is considered one of the most efficient European camouflage patterns, as it combines the requirements of different types of terrain – from alpine regions and dense forests to open areas.
 In comparison:

-• Germany (Flecktarn): heavily focused on forested and Central European vegetation, less optimized for alpine or open areas.
+• Germany (Flecktarn): strongly focused on woodland and Central European vegetation, less optimized for alpine or open terrain.

-• Sweden (M90): cubist pattern, particularly effective in Scandinavian forests and lowlands, less flexible for mountainous terrain.
+• Sweden (M90): cubist pattern, particularly effective in Scandinavian forests and lowlands, less flexible for mountains.

-• France (CCE): European woodland pattern, designed for temperate forests, less variable in other landscapes.
+• France (CCE): European woodland pattern, designed for temperate forests, less versatile in other landscapes.

-Thanks to this versatility, Austro-Tarn can be considered a universally applicable pattern that optimally meets the specific requirements of Austrian topography while ensuring recognizability within units.
+Thanks to this versatility, Austro-Tarn can be regarded as a universally applicable pattern that optimally meets the specific requirements of Austria’s topography while also ensuring recognizability within units.

-The Austro-Tarn pattern is a versatile and functional camouflage system specifically adapted to Austria's diverse landscapes.
-It combines a thoughtful color composition with robust, weather-resistant material, providing both visual and electronic concealment.
+The Austro camouflage pattern is a versatile and functional camouflage system that is specifically tailored to Austria’s diverse landscapes.
+It combines a well-thought-out color composition with robust, weather-resistant material and thus provides both visual and electronic protection.

-Its wide applicability – from alpine regions to forests and open areas – makes it the standard pattern for all Bundesheer units.
-Austro-Tarn demonstrates how targeted design and technical know-how work together to effectively support troops in the field.
+Its wide range of applications – from alpine regions and wooded areas to open terrain – makes it the standard pattern for all Bundesheer units.
+Austro-Tarn clearly shows how targeted design and technical know-how work together to effectively support troops in the field.

 Questions about Austro-Tarn